Thor234-alt/learn-ar-universe/README.md

 - Configure Supabase and any other required environment variables as needed (see `.env.example` if available).

 ### Deployment
-- You can deploy via [Lovable](https://lovable.dev/) or your preferred platform (Vercel, Netlify, etc.).
+- You can deploy via  your preferred platform (Vercel, Netlify, etc.).
-- For custom domains, see the Lovable documentation.
 - To build for production:
    ```sh
    npm run build